crate/crate/blackbox/docs/admin/ssl.rst

 accordingly.

-Connecting to a CrateDB Node Using PostgreSQL Wire Protocol With SSL/TLS
+Connecting to a CrateDB node using PostgreSQL wire protocol with SSL/TLS
 ------------------------------------------------------------------------

-Connect to a CrateDB Node Using JDBC ....................................
+Connect to a CrateDB node using JDBC ....................................

 JDBC needs to validate the CrateDB node's identity by checking that the node